 The 2018 Grain Gathering will be held at the Bread Lab at the Port of Skagit in Burlington, Washington.
 Workshops will be scheduled in the Bread Lab and the classrooms associated with the Bread Lab including the Milling Lab, the Professional Kitchen, and King Arthur Flour Baking School.
 Workshops will also take place in neighboring businesses, Skagit Valley Malting, Cairnspring Mills, Chuckanut Brewery, and Skagit Valley College Craft Brewing Academy.

-Conference check-in begins at 12 Noon on Thursday, July 27, 2017 at 11966 Westar Lane, Burlington, WA 98233.
-The conference officially ends after lunch on Saturday, July 29, followed by optional field trips.
+Conference check-in begins at 12 Noon on Thursday, July 26, 2018 at 15466 Ashten Road, Burlington, WA 98233.
+The conference officially ends after lunch on Saturday, July 28, followed by optional field trips.

 Several workshops will be offered with limited enrollment to provide a hands-on experience.
 These workshops will be announced in emails and on the website schedule with instructions on how to sign up.
 Enrollment is based on a first-come, first-served basis.

 All registered Grain Gathering attendees are welcome to observe the “limited-enrollment” workshops.
 Sign up is not required for observers or to participate in any of the unlimited workshops and panel discussions.

 People at every level of baking expertise are welcome.

 If your workshop concludes before others, you are invited to drop in on classes still in progress.

 Weather & Clothing: